ComputationalPathogens/MNBC/README.md

 ```-i```:	Input directory containing the (gzipped) files of reference sequences in the database (e.g. GCF_000834455.1_ASM83445v1_genomic.fna.gz is a reference genome sequence file downloaded from RefSeq)
 ```-o```:	Output taxonomy file for the database

+<b>Tip</b>:
+Sometimes a genome assembly ID (e.g. GCF_000834455.1) does not exist in the assembly summary file, or its taxon ID number does not exist in the nodes.dmp file.
+If this happens MNBC will output error information for manual check.

 <b>Step 2</b>:
 Run the following command to build the database:
 ````